SurjaHead/Brain-Assistant/README.md

 ## Overview

-[1]This project uses BrainFlow to analyze brain wave data, specifically focusing on alpha and beta wave bands.
+This project uses BrainFlow to analyze brain wave data, specifically focusing on alpha and beta wave bands.
 It captures EEG data, processes it through various filters, and can trigger audio responses based on the measured brain wave activity.

 ## Features

-- [2]Real-time EEG data collection using BrainFlow
+- Real-time EEG data collection using BrainFlow
 - Signal processing with bandpass and bandstop filters
 - Power spectrum density analysis using Welch's method
 - Alpha and beta wave band power calculation